naiforfi/Bootcamp_repo/Project_proposal/README.md

-We have notice that there are few missing values that can be imputed by means or median.Further more, some data need to converted to a correct data type.
-Also it seems that the weather column represents the weather phenomena, which is in a text format. and multiple Phenomena merged together.
+We have notice that there are few missing values that can be imputed by means or median.
+Also more, some data need to converted to a correct data type.
+Further more, it seems that the weather column in the dataset represents the weather phenomena, which is in a text format. and multiple phenomena merged together.
 So we will extract the keywords "rain" and it's synonyms and placed in a new column shows the result whether is rained or not raind on that day.

 # Tools
 This project will use ```Jupytur Notebooks``` on coda environment, ```Python``` programming language and some python libraries, such as ```numpy , pandas``` for mathematical functions, data analysis and manipulation.
-Also for predictive data analysis it uses ```cikit-learn``` library, and for data visualization use ```matplotlib``` and ```seaborn```.
+Also for predictive data analysis it uses ```cikit-learn``` library, and for data visualization uses ```matplotlib``` and ```seaborn```.

 # TO DO:
 - So I will work in data cleaning , Exploratory data analysis, modling and apply cross-validation.
 - Comparing the scores for the experiments and find the best model fit.
+- Update this propsal with new tools used suring the study.